faizancodes/SATA-ChatBot/README.md

 # SATA-SMS-Bot
-Get instant answers to your questions with a chatbot powered by Python, Twilio, and Wikipedia API!
+Get instant answers to your questions with a chatbot powered by Python, Twilio, Wikipedia, and Wolfram Alpha!

 # Required Installations